benbalter/WP-Resume/readme.txt

 == Changelog ==

+= 2.2.3 =
+* Fix for organization links not properly saving in certain cases
+* Better scalability of organization link storage
+* Better internal handling of plugin options

 = 2.2.2 =
 * Additional refinement of upgrade path from certain older versions

 = 2.2.1 =
 * Fixed bug where users upgrading from certain versions would receive an error upon reactivation.